dannsam/xenko-docs/manual/game-studio/prefabs/index.md

 You can combine any **Entities** in a **Prefab**, be it a group of two simple identical trees or a combination of sprites, models, and other entities.

-**Prefabs** allow to scale your project easily and re-use complex identical objects on multiple scenes.
+**Prefabs** allow to scale your project easily and re-use complex identical objects on multiple scenes:
-Watch how **Prefabs** can help you create a whole army of knights:

 ![Creating Army with Prefabs](media/use-prefabs-compressed.gif)